JoeyRudd/JoeyRudd/README.md

 # Joey Rudd

 Honours Bachelor of Computer Science student at York University (Expected May 2027)
-Interested in software development, game design, and AI applications.
+Interested in fullstack development and AI applications.
-Currently learning Go, Rust, and full-stack web development.

 ---